knightjdr/cellmap-scripts/interaction-assessment/README.md

 ### Bait assessment

-Generate a bait summary using an FDR of 0.01 when comparing against BioGrid (or Intact or merged).
+Generate a bait interaction summary of known and new interactors using an FDR of 0.01 when comparing against BioGrid, Intact or merged.

 Requires
 * SAINT file